discordutilitybot/utilitybot/.github/README.md

 ## What is it?
-Utility Bot is a bot that has tons of utility commands like kick, ban and it also has an image generator for memes alot of stats commands example: to find the amount of coronavirus cases in each country image generator and much much more!!
+Utility Bot is a bot that can generate memes generate images create polls manage your server with many moderation commands and much more!

 ## Our bot loves using